eccelerators/SimStm/README.md

 # SimStm
-SimStm is a VHDL testbench designed to facilitate testing using external stimulus files with the ".stm" extension.
+SimStm is a VHDL testbench designed to facilitate testing driven by external stimulus files with a ".stm" extension.
 This testbench, is provided by Eccelerators and aims to simplify test script creation by introducing the SimStm language.
 Eccelerators provides IDE support for Visual Studio Code and Eclipse by SimStm plugins, visit https://eccelerators.com .

-The origin of the VHDL testbench is https://github.com/sckoarn/VHDL-Test-Bench, therefore this repository is forked from the original.
+The original of the VHDL testbench has been coded by Ken Campbell, visit https://github.com/sckoarn/VHDL-Test-Bench .
+Therefore the SimStm repository is forked from this original.
 The complete VHDL source code of the SimStm VHDL testbench is distributed under the same license as the original.
 However the code has been repartioned and changed substantially.
+The original copyright notice has been kept within all source files having a relation to an original.

 ## Focus
 It is a common practice to use the file I/O features of VHDL for VHDL testbenches.
 Usually each developer creates an own format for commands in an input stimuli text file